NativeScript/docs-v7/docs/ui/theme.md

 npm install @nativescript/theme --save
 ```

-Your `app.css` file then needs two `@import` CSS rules in order to include the theme in your app, which you'll learn about in the next section.
+Your `app.css` file then needs two `@import` CSS rules to include the theme in your app, which you'll learn about in the next section.

-> **Note:** NativeScript 6.2 shifted to using scoped packages while deprecating the old packages(e.g., the `tns-core-modukes` is now published as the scoped `@nativescript/core` ).
+> **Note:** NativeScript 6.2 shifted to using scoped packages while deprecating the old packages(e.g., the `tns-core-modules` is now published as the scoped `@nativescript/core` ).
 The previously known `nativescript-theme-core` package is now published as the scoped `@nativescript/theme`.
-The new `@nativescript/theme` introduced a number of breaking changes related to instalation and usage (imports, classes, etc.).
+The new `@nativescript/theme` introduced several breaking changes related to installation and usage (imports, classes, etc.).
 A detailed migration guide can be found [here](https://github.com/NativeScript/theme/blob/master/MIGRATION-GUIDE.md).
-In case, you need information on how to use the old `nativescript-theme-core` refer to [this article](https://docs.nativescript.org/5-4/ui/theme).
-If prefer to use the old clasess with `@nativescript/theme` then you could use the compat styling.
+In case you need information on how to use the old `nativescript-theme-core`, refer to [this article](https://docs.nativescript.org/5-4/ui/theme).
+If you prefer to use the old classes with `@nativescript/theme`, then you could use the compat styling.

 ## Color Schemes

-The NativeScript core theme comes with a default color scheme which supports light/dark modes (for both Android and iOS) by design.
+The NativeScript core theme comes with a default color scheme that supports light/dark modes (for both Android and iOS) by design.

 ![Light and dark color schemes](/img/theme/color-schemes-light-and-dark.png)